dobromirmontauk/open-leadership-management-cookbook/recipes/management/README.md

 # Balancing Winning vs Increasing
 TODO(dmontauk): This is one of the core tensions of management!
 Also not something Wade talks about in his talk?

-# Unorganized
+# Unorganized Topics
-Tech Lead meeting
+* Tech Lead meeting
-Postmortem meeting
+* Postmortem meeting
-TDD meeting?
+* TDD meeting?
-Alliances!
+* Alliances!
 * Esp HR allies
 * Hire your own recruiter & build a VERY close relationship!
-Relationship with Head of Product?
+* Relationship with Head of Product?
     * Fall on the sword
     * What do we have here?